RichardTMiles/Singleton/README.md

    to check if the variable exists in the $GLOBAL scope.

 - `__get` takes one unique parameter: a variables name.
 This magic method will return the (mixed) value of the variable in the GLOBAL scope.
-If the variables does not exist a new Exception SHOULD be thrown.
+If the variable does not exist a new Exception SHOULD be thrown.

 - `__set` magic method operates exactly the same as `set`.
    By magic method design the second argument, however, will not be null.

-- `__isset` magic method takes one unique parameter: the varible's name to check.
+- `__isset` magic method takes one unique parameter: the variable's name to check.
-   This functions uses `array_key_exists` to see if the requested varible exists in the $GLOBAL scope.
+   This functions uses `array_key_exists` to see if the requested variable exists in the $GLOBAL scope.
 The return will be of type BOOL.

-- `__unset` magic method takes one unique parameter: the varible's name to unset.
+- `__unset` magic method takes one unique parameter: the variable's name to unset.
    This will run 'unset' on '$GLOBALS[$variable]'.
 The return will be void.

 - `__invoke` magic method takes no parameters.
 This method will return (a *mixed* value) the